tveyben/boxstarter/README.md

 # Straight to the point
 Open this URL in a MS browser on the just installed Windows 10 box:
 https://boxstarter.org/package/url/?https://raw.githubusercontent.com/tveyben/boxstarter/main/boxstarter-win10.txt
+Wait ~1,5h
+Handle to few installers that require manuel intervention (they are executed last)

 #  TLDR; How to use
 - Install Windows 10 and go through the OOBE